appie963/app/README.md

-# An acc app test with Bootstrap Vuejs Flask
+# An app test with Bootstrap Vuejs Flask